 DEGREE PROGRAM REQUIREMENTS

-Sequence of Events and Protocols

-Admission (see above)

-Completion of Courses (see below)

-Application For Graduation (due by beginning of final semester)

-Comprehensive Examination

 Selection of Committee, including major professor (chair) and two other professors with whom they have studied.
 The student and the committee must sign a contract available from the Director of Graduate Studies in Music at the beginning of the final term.